Close

 Some National Boards have also issued guidance about when practitioners need to be registered.
 Search under ‘guidance’ on the relevant Board website.

-Location declared by the practitioner as the address at which they mostly practise the profession.
+The location declared by a practitioner as the address at which they mostly practise the profession.
 If the practitioner is not practising, or not practising mostly at one address, then the practitioner’s principal place of residence is used instead.

-If the location of the principal place of practice is in Australia, the following information is displayed on the registers of practitioners:
+If the location of the principal place of practice is in Australia, the following information is displayed on the Register of practitioners:

-If the location is outside Australia, the following information is displayed on the registers of practitioners:
+If the location is outside Australia, the following information is displayed on the Register of practitioners:

 In rare cases, when a practitioner has demonstrated that their health and safety may be at risk from the publication of this information about their principal place of practice, a National Board may choose to not publish this information.

 Name of the profession being practised by a practitioner.
-Since July 2010, 10 health professions have been regulated under the National Registration and Accreditation Scheme, see Professions & Divisions.
+In 2010, 10 professions became nationally regulated by a corresponding National Board.

-From July 2012, four new professions will join the scheme:
+In July 2012, four new professions joined the National Scheme:

 The status of a program identifies whether this program of study is approved and currently delivered by an education provider: